gbdk-2020/gbdk-2020/README.md

 # Docs
 Online documentation is avaliable [HERE](https://gbdk-2020.github.io/gbdk-2020/docs/api)

-A good place to start is the [Getting Started Section](https://gbdk-2020.github.io/gbdk-2020/docs/api/docs_getting_started.html)
+A good place to start is the [Getting Started Section](https://gbdk-2020.github.io/gbdk-2020/docs/api/docs_getting_started.html).

+Check the [Links and Third-Party Tools Section](https://gbdk-2020.github.io/gbdk-2020/docs/api/docs_links_and_tools.html) for a list of recommended emulators, graphics tools, music drivers and more.

 # gbdk-2020
 [GBDK](http://gbdk.sourceforge.net/) A C compiler, assembler, linker and set of libraries for the Z80 like Nintendo Gameboy.